interledger/rafiki/docs/transaction-api.md

 After the payment completes, the instance releases the lock on the payment and advances the state depending upon the outcome:

 1. Success.
 If the STREAM sender successfully fulfilled the completion criteria of the payment, sending or delivering the requisite amount, the payment is complete.
 The instance advances the state to `COMPLETED`, the final state of the payment.
 2. Irrevocable failure.
-In cases such as if the exchange rate changed (the payment cannot be completed within the parameters of the quote), the receiver closed the connection, or a terminal ILP Reject was encountered, the payment failed permanently, and the state advances to `FAILED`.
+In cases such as if the exchange rate changed (the payment cannot be completed within the parameters of the quote), the payment failed permanently, and the state advances to `FAILED`.

    After too many recoverable failures and attempts, Rafiki may also consider a payment permanently failed, advancing the state to `FAILED`.

 3. Recoverable failure.
-In cases such as an idle timeout, Rafiki may elect to automatically retry the payment.
+Rafiki may elect to automatically retry the payment.
 The state remains `SENDING`, but internally tracks that the payment failed and when to schedule another attempt.
+Includes cases such as:
+   - an idle timeout
+   - the receiver closed the connection
+   - a terminal ILP Reject was encountered

 ### Payment resolution